Ann Arbor Railroad Interlocking

 and branch lines

 Table of Interlocking points for Ann Arbor Railroad

-Ottawa Crossing - Michigan Central (Belt line) controlled from Manhattan tower
+Ottawa Crossing - Michigan Central (Belt line) junction point, controlled from Manhattan tower

 Manhattan Junction - (Wheeling & Lake Erie tower)

 · At the crossing of the W. & L. E. at Manhattan Junction - when placed vertically T. A. A. & N. M. trains will pass; when horizontally, W. & L. E. trains will pass; when diagonally, no trains will pass.
 [TT 4 8-21-1892]

 · Manhattan Plant Area - Sanborn Map 1890 era - Ann Arbor in Blue, Toledo and Michigan Belt in Red, Wheeling & Lake Erie in Black

 Plant - Ann Arbor; Wheeling & Lake Erie; Pennsylvania, Ohio &

 Detroit; Manufacturers Railroad The blue trackage is the original